 One of the most common questions I receive is about what to feed a dog with diarrhea or other stomach issues, like vomiting and gas.
 We’ve all been there, and we know how unpleasant it is.
 The good news is that we can help our canine companions feel better faster.
 First, we need to identify the cause of the distress and determine whether it’s a serious condition requiring veterinary attention or an acute situation that can be treated with some at-home TLC.

 If symptoms like diarrhea or vomiting persist for more than 24 hours, or are accompanied by other worrisome signs such as lethargy or lack of appetite, I err on the side of caution and advise taking a trip to the vet.
 However, an acute flare-up resulting from a dietary indiscretion or stress colitis, for example, can typically be addressed at home and recovery helped along with proper nutritional management.
+So, let’s take a look at what to feed a dog with diarrhea or other stomach problems.

 In these acute cases, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy, which optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
 According to TCM, all foods have properties that either warm the body, cool the body or are neutral.
 When the body’s yin and yang are out of balance, disease results.